valeriansaliou/bloom/README.md

 Bloom acts as a Reverse Proxy of its own, and caches read HTTP methods (GET, HEAD, OPTIONS), while directly proxying HTTP write methods (POST, PATCH, PUT and others).
 All Bloom instances share the same cache storage on a common `memcached` instance available on the LAN.

+Bloom is built in Rust for memory safety, code elegance and especially performance.
+Bloom can be compiled to native code for your server architecture.

-Bloom has minimal static configuration, and relies on HTTP response headers served by your API workers to configure caching per-response.
+Bloom has minimal static configuration, and relies on HTTP response headers served by your API workers to configure caching on a per-response basis.
 Those HTTP headers are intercepted by Bloom and not served to your Load Balancer responses.
 Those headers are formatted as `Bloom-Strategy-*`.
-Upon serving response to your Load Balancers, Bloom sets a cache status header, namely `Bloom-Status` which can be seen publicly in HTTP responses (either with value `HIT`, `MISS` or `DIRECT`).
+Upon serving response to your Load Balancers, Bloom sets a cache status header, namely `Bloom-Status` which can be seen publicly in HTTP responses (either with value `HIT`, `MISS` or `DIRECT` — it helps debug your cache configuration).

 ![Bloom Schema](https://valeriansaliou.github.io/bloom/docs/models/schema.png)